zackheil/lambda-logger/README.md

   name: "my stream",
   outputStream: fs.createWriteStream("program.log"),
   errorStream: fs.createWriteStream("program_errors.log"),
-  // you can make errorStream the same to have a unified log location };
+  // you can make errorStream the same as outputStream for unified logs };
 const log2 = new Logger("MyWorkingLogger", true).addStream(myCustomStream);
 log2.info("message"); // will be written to program.log